testing-library/jest-dom/README.md

 ```

 This allows you to assert whether an element has no visible content for the user.
-It ignores comments but will fail if the element contains whitespaces.
+It ignores comments but will fail if the element contains white-space.

 #### Examples